Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 In April 2025, a startup founded by teenage entrepreneur Eric Zhu hosted what was billed as the world’s first sperm race in LA.
 Two college students, Asher and Tristan, contributed their samples for a high-stakes showdown inside a custom microfluidic track…a clear, walled pathway designed to mimic the female reproductive system.

-It sounds absurd…until you remember the stakes.
+It sounds completely absurd…until you remember the stakes.

-Because this wasn’t just about entertainment.
-It was about male fertility.
-And how little we talk about it until it’s too late.
+Because this wasn’t just about entertainment, it was about male fertility, and how little we talk about it until it’s too late.

 Male fertility has quietly declined over the past few decades.